Studio Break is now accepting from submissions from Student Artists, Deadline: May 15th.

 Studio Break Winners:

-will be selected for an upcoming Two-Person Exhibition at Studio Break Gallery
+3 Artists will be selected for a small group exhibition at Studio Break Gallery.Artist, Educator,

 Media: the competition is open to all visual media: